serverpod/serverpod_docs/versioned_docs/version-1.2.0/06-deployments/03-deploying-to-gcr-console.md

 Now you can connect to your database with your favorite Postgres tool.
 Postico is a good option if you are on a Mac.
 Click on the _Overview_ tab of the database and take note of the _Public IP address_.
 Use it, together with the user `postgres`, the database `serverpod`, and the password from your `passwords.yaml` file to connect to the database.

-Run the queries in `generated/tables-serverpod.pgsql` and `generated/tables.pgsql`.
+Run the database definition query from the latest migration directory `migrations/<LATEST_MIGRATION>/definition.sql`.

 ## Create a service account
 For Cloud Run to access your database, you will need to create a service account with the _Cloud SQL Client_ role.